Gisèle Pelicot: Abuse and discovery

 While the couple were still living in the Paris area, Gisèle was prescribed Temesta (lorazepam), a benzodiazepine.
 Dominique took advantage of her drugged state to rape her while she was asleep.
-He began to add sleeping pills obtained from his own doctor to her food and drink to render her unconscious.
-He then invited men he contacted on the internet to rape Gisèle while she was drugged.
-The first such rape to be recorded by Dominique took place in July 2011 while the couple still lived in Villiers-sur-Marne near Paris; the rapist was never identified.
+He began adding sleeping pills obtained from his own doctor to her food and drink to render her unconscious.
+He then invited men he contacted on the internet to rape her while she was drugged.
+The first such assault recorded by Dominique took place in July 2011, while the couple were living in Villiers-sur-Marne near Paris; the perpetrator was never identified.

-Gisèle suffered memory lapses due to the drugs; she worried that she might have Alzheimer's disease or a brain tumour, but tests came back negative.
-She had suspicions and on one occasion asked her husband if he was drugging her, but accepted his denial and remained unaware that she was being drugged and raped.
+Gisèle experienced memory lapses due to the drugs.
+She feared she might have Alzheimer's disease or a brain tumour, but medical tests were negative.
+She had suspicions and once asked Dominique whether he was drugging her, but accepted his denial and remained unaware that she was being drugged and raped.

-After her husband was arrested for upskirting women in a local supermarket in September 2020, police discovered images of an unconscious Gisèle being raped by her husband and dozens (Note: The exact number of men who raped Gisèle is not known; some sources give a figure of at least 72, others of at least 83.) of other men on the computer equipment they seized from the couple's home.
-Gisèle recalled the day, 2 November 2020, when they were called into the police station and she was shown images of her abuse: "Everything caved in, everything I built for 50 years".
+After Dominique was arrested for upskirting women in a local supermarket in September 2020, police discovered images of an unconscious Gisèle being raped by her husband and dozens (Note: The exact number of men who raped Gisèle is not known; some sources give a figure of at least 72, others of at least 83.) of other men on computer equipment seized from the couple's home.
+Gisèle later recalled her reaction when, on 2 November 2020, she and Dominique were summoned to the police station and she was shown images of her abuse: "Everything caved in, everything I built for 50 years."
 Dominique was remanded in custody.
-Between his arrest in September and being taken into custody on 2 November, he had continued to invite men to rape Gisèle.
+Between his arrest in September and being taken into custody on 2 November, he had continued to invite men to rape her.

-Following Dominique's detention, Gisèle moved out of the family home and initiated divorce proceedings; she did not see her former husband again until his trial in September 2024.
-The divorce was finalised just before the trial.
+Following Dominique's detention, Gisèle moved out of the family home and initiated divorce proceedings.
+She did not see him again until his trial in September 2024.
+The divorce was finalised days before the trial.
+While Dominique was in pre-trial custody, Gisèle learnt that he was linked to attacks on women in the 1990s.
+He admitted to an attack on a young estate agent in 1999, but denied the rape and murder of another young estate agent in 1991.